Sacramento and Roseville

 Applicants should submit a resume (aka CV), a letter of interest, and the names and contact information of three references to David R Vinson (firstname.lastname@example.org).
 Eligible candidates will then go on to a conversational interview at Starbucks (or Peet's).
 Current or prior research interns are available as references on our end as well if applicants would like to get an insider's viewpoint on the program.

-The winter/spring/summer 2019 positions have been filled.
-Those interested in a fall 2019 position should contact David in May 2019 for an update.
+The early 2021 positions have been filled.
+Those interested in a summer/fall 2021 position should contact David for an update.

 Click here for information on our research interns and their projects.